Two-Year Language Option

 Summer Language Study

 MAPH TLO students can gain even higher language proficiency by studying language during the summer.
 Many language courses are offered through the University of Chicago’s Summer Language Institute (SLI), and students may wish to enroll in summer language courses before MAPH begins.
-During the second and third summers, MAPH TLO students can study abroad or take another course through the SLI.
-Note: Summer language study does not count toward MAPH required courses.
+TLO students can participate in up to three summers of language study: before starting the program, between the first and second academic years with program funding, and after both academic years have been completed via external funding.

 Sample Course Schedule